Discharge petition: Related procedures in the U.S. Senate

 The Congressional Review Act creates an expedited process for Congressional review of executive branch regulations (often used against "midnight regulations"), providing an especially quick timetable for consideration of a joint resolution to overturn a particular regulation.
 As part of this process, 30 Senators may immediately discharge a Senate committee from consideration of the disapproval resolution by signing a so-called discharge petition; this allows the resolution to be placed on the Senate calendar and receive a vote by the full Senate.
 While using the same term as the House process, its use in the United States Senate has few similarities to the House process described above and is limited only to disapproval resolutions created under the conditions of this congressional review process.

 The actual closest procedure to a discharge petition in the Senate is the so-called motion to discharge a bill or resolution from Committee, which can be introduced by a senator during morning business.
-After two legislative days have passed (including the one on which the motion to discharge is first proposed), the Senator can call up the motion, which requires 60 votes in order to pass.
-Due to the high voting threshold, these efforts are hardly ever successful.
+After two legislative days have passed (including the one on which the motion to discharge is first proposed), the Senator can call up the motion.

 The distinct procedure of a "discharge resolution" allows non-controversial measures to forgo a committee and be submitted to a voice vote, presuming unanimous consent.